hazelcast/hazelcast-reference-manual/src/SpringIntegration.md

 ##### Defining Timeouts for Cache Read Operation

 Starting with Hazelcast 3.8.4, you can define a timeout value for the get operations from your Spring cache.
-This may be useful for some cases such as required by SLAs.
+This may be useful for some cases, such as SLA requirements.
 Hazelcast provides a property to specify this timeout: `hazelcast.spring.cache.prop`.
 This can be specified as a Java property (using `-D`) or you can add this property to your Spring properties file (usually named as `application.properties`).

 A sample usage is given below: